Dyslexia Special Needs Factsheet

 Dyslexia is a learning disability that makes it hard to learn to read and understand written language.
 Even students with average or above-average intelligence can have dyslexia.

 A common assumption about dyslexia is that letters or words seem reversed, like the word "was" appearing like "saw."
-But the major problems for students with dyslexia are phonemic awareness, phonics, and rapid word recognition.
-To a person with dyslexia, words may look like this:
+This can be a part of dyslexia, but reversals are very common among kids up until first or second grade.
+The major problems for students with dyslexia are phonemic awareness, phonics, and rapid word recognition.

 Dyslexia is not a visual problem.
-Dyslexia occurs because of subtle problems in information processing, especially in the language regions of the brain.
+Dyslexia happens because of subtle problems in information processing, especially in the language regions of the brain.

 - learning to identify syllables (cow/boy in cowboy) and phonemes (b, a, t in bat)